lucas-gtr/Lumen/README.md

 # Lumen

 Lumen is a modern C++20 3D rendering engine built from scratch, designed to explore both real-time and offline rendering.
-It features a physically-based CPU path tracer with microfacet BRDFs (GGX), Multiple Importance Sampling, and BVH acceleration, alongside a real-time OpenGL viewport — demonstrating my skills in computer graphics and software engineering.
+It features a physically-based CPU path tracer with microfacet BRDFs (GGX), Multiple Importance Sampling, Next Event Estimation, and BVH acceleration, alongside a real-time OpenGL viewport — demonstrating my skills in computer graphics and software engineering.

 ![Demo scene](Gallery/DemoScene.png)